3x0t1k/3x0t1k.github.io/_posts/2026-08-12-llmnr-nbtns-poisoning.md

 - EPA (Extended Protection for Authentication) not enforced on the enrollment endpoint
 - Relayed account has enrollment rights

 If the environment has Active Directory Certificate Services (AD CS) deployed with a vulnerable HTTP enrollment endpoint that accepts relayable authentication, the attack surface expands significantly.
-This configuration opens up ESC8 — allowing you to relay a DA's authentication to the CA's HTTP enrollment endpoint and obtain a certificate on their behalf, usable for persistent authentication even after a password change.
+This configuration opens up ESC8 — allowing you to relay a DA's authentication to the CA's HTTP enrollment endpoint and obtain a certificate on their behalf.
+That certificate can provide authentication independent of the victim's password and may remain usable after a password change, depending on certificate validity and revocation configuration.
 AD CS attacks require specific conditions to be met and are covered in a dedicated post.

 ---